tacolim/js-minicamp-homework-2/README.md

+# TEST TEST TEST
+# These are my additions to the readme for the purposes of practicing git.
+# <3
+# TEST TEST TEST

 # Homework #2

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* `for`
 	* `&&`, `||`, `!`
 	* Arrays